llord1/llord1.github.io/Statement.md

 ---
 layout: page
-title: "Statement of Research Questions or Hypothesis"
+title: "3.
+Statement of Research Questions or Hypothesis"
-description: "A statement of research question(s) and/or the hypothesis(es) to be tested."
+description: "3.
+A statement of research question(s) and/or the hypothesis(es) to be tested."
 ---

 ### Brief Introduction: